wlo2398219/hello-world/README.md

 # hello-world
-testing the functio of GitHub
+testing the function of GitHub